Mangara01/CODECADEMY-COVER-TYPE/README.md

 ### CoverType_classification.ipynb:

-This notebook contains codes for Cover Type.
+This notebook contains code to build the neural network.